 But your first choice is not always better.
 Your first choice can even be worse than if you spent some time figuring it out.
 Many psychological experiments have found that your first choices are not always the best.

-You’ll still hear stories where someone made a correct choice, then changed it afterward and was wrong.
-We’ve heard about these exact situations in the Qpractice study group.
+You’ll still hear stories where someone made a correct choice, changed it afterward, and was wrong.
+We’ve listened to these exact situations in the Qpractice study group.
 Why is this?

 Beware of Loss Aversion